Skip to content

 Saver’s Credit

-West Virginia credits single mothers should check
+West Virginia credits to check

-Motor vehicle credit Taxpayers who timely paid property tax on qualifying vehicles.
-MV-1 letter, claim number, and county property tax receipts.
+Motor vehicle credit People who timely paid property tax on qualifying vehicles.
+MV-1 letter, claim number, and county receipts.
+Property tax generally must be paid on time to count.

-Free filing and local help in West Virginia
+Free filing help in West Virginia

 Tip before you file